galenseilis/old_blog/_posts/2023-08-20-rank-based-statistics-for-convergence-issues.md

 mermaid: true
 ---

+This post is a response to a particular claim made in the following video:

+{% include embed/youtube.html id='qee6b7vl2O0' %}

 > I think what Galen is talking about here is convergence issues.
 If not, please correct me, Galen.

 I was not alluding to convergence issus, although I think this is a reasonable interperation of my words.
 Perhaps I'll address what I actually meant in another post.